lucianohgo/lucianohgo.com/posts/avoid-losing-users-and-conversions.md

 ### Interactivity

-The main questions involved in paint metrics are:
+The main questions involved in interactivity metrics are:

 1. __Is it usable?__: Content visible that invites interaction but cannot respond to it can be frustrating for your users
-2. __Is it delightful__: Responding to interaction may still not be enough, if such response comes with the appearence of a sluggish and janked experience.
+2. __Is it delightful__: Responding to interaction may still not be enough if such a response comes with the appearance of a sluggish and janked experience.

 We did the same process we did for [paint](#paint) for interactivity metrics and also found impressive results

 ![Graph showing how conversion is affected by interactivity experience](/images/conversion-based-on-interactivity-bucket.jpg "Conversion for different Interactivity (FID) UX buckets")
-*Interactivty will directly affect your conversion*
+*Interactivity will directly affect your conversion*

 Some insights from that data: